dev-ignis/web-service-gin/README.md

 ### Notes

-- Make sure that the port `8080` is available on your host machine.
-If the port is in use, you can modify the port in the commands by replacing `8080` with an available port number.
+- **AWS S3 Integration**: The application uses AWS S3 to store album data as JSON files.
+Ensure that your S3 bucket is properly configured, and your AWS credentials are correctly set up.
+- **Environment Variables**: You may need to configure environment variables or pass AWS credentials to the Docker container, depending on your setup.

+### Troubleshooting

+- **Connection Issues**: If you encounter issues when connecting to AWS S3, ensure that your credentials are correct and that you have network connectivity to AWS.
-- If running in Docker, ensure that Docker is correctly configured and running on your system.
+- **Docker Networking**: If running in Docker, ensure that the Docker container has access to the network and that your AWS credentials are accessible within the container.

+### License

+This project is licensed under the MIT License.